Writing Through Motherhood: at One Lit Place

 I hope you’ll find a home in this workshop.
 It’s here to give you a resource, a steady stream of support, and a community of mothers who are all in this “normal” together.

-“Writing Through Motherhood” begins January 24, 2019 and runs eight weeks.
+“Writing Through Motherhood” begins June 13, 2019 and runs nine weeks.
 It is designed for all people who identify as mothers and provides community, support, and the opportunity to write and connect with compassion, humour, and understanding of the complexities mothers who write face every day.

 Come join us!
 For more information, course details, and pricing, please click here.